Focus on the Fifth: Miranda v. Arizona

 On June 26, 2000, the U.S. Supreme Court reaffirmed the Miranda decision.
 In Dickerson v.
-United States, the Supreme Court held that Miranda, "being a constitutional decision of th[e] Court, may not be in effect overruled by an Act of Congress,..."
-The Court also declined to overrule Miranda itself, and declared "that Miranda and its progeny in this Court govern the admissibility of statements made during custodial interrogation in both state and federal courts."
+U.S., the Supreme Court held that Miranda, "being a constitutional decision of th[e] Court, may not be in effect overruled by an Act of Congress, ..."
+The Court also declined to overrule Miranda itself, and declared "that Miranda and its progeny in this Court govern the admissibility of statements made

 - Supreme Court Center Features party and amicus curiae briefs from the Dickerson v.
 United States case.